Updated: October 31, 2024

 Understanding the DOL ruling for 2024

 On January 10, 2024, the US Department of Labor (DOL) published a final decision (AKA a “final ruling”) that clarifies how to determine whether workers should be classified as employees or independent contractors.
-This new ruling is in effect as of March 11, 2024, so let’s see what it means for business owners.
+This new ruling goes into effect beginning on March 11, 2024, so let’s see what it means for business owners.

 In a nutshell, this update is designed to